-Rainier Biogas has collaborated with three family farms—Ritter Dairy, Wallin Dairy, and the DeGroot Brothers Dairy—to build a foundation for the project.
-The farms, which house a total of 1,200 cows, will all contribute manure to the digester.
-By collaborating, these small farms have fashioned a solution to manure management that wouldn’t be available to each of them alone.
+Rainier Biogas collaborated with three family farms—Ritter Dairy, Wallin Dairy, and the DeGroot Brothers Dairy—to build a foundation for the project.
+The farms, which house a total of 1,200 cows, all contribute manure to the digester.
+By collaborating, these small farms fashioned a solution to manure management that wouldn’t be available to each of them alone.

-After initial development costs, the Enumclaw project will be self-sustaining through the sale of electricity to Puget Sound Energy.
+After initial development costs, the Enumclaw project is be self-sustaining through the sale of electricity to Puget Sound Energy.
 By purchasing Help Build™ carbon offsets, our customers provided critical upfront funding for this innovative methane digester—benefiting both the environment and local farmers.

 Sustainable Development Benefits

-The Environment: The Rainier Biogas Project is currently projected to avoid more than 4,000 metric tonnes of CO2 emissions annually, helping to reduce pollution that is contributing to climate change.
-The project will also help protect two vulnerable watersheds—removing more than 100 tons of nitrogen and 22 tons of phosphorus from manure spread on cropland each year.
+The Environment: The Rainier Biogas Project is projected to avoid more than 4,000 metric tonnes of CO2 emissions annually, helping to reduce pollution that is contributing to climate change.
+The project also helps protect two vulnerable watersheds—removing more than 100 tons of nitrogen and 22 tons of phosphorus from manure spread on cropland each year.
 If not handled properly, nutrient-laden manure can harm lakes, streams, and groundwater.

 This project is a collaborative effort among NativeEnergy, Rainier Biogas LLC, Puget Sound Energy, and the participating farms.
-The project has received incentives from Washington State Energy Program Grant and Loan, the Department of Energy, King County, and the USDA.
+The project received incentives from Washington State Energy Program Grant and Loan, the Department of Energy, King County, and the USDA.

 Validation and Verification